-I have to say I’m always looking for a good horror book to read or a movie to watch, and while Campfire wasn’t everything I was hoping for, it was still a pretty good read.
-The book was also listed under horror but to me, it turned out to be more of a thriller, or suspense rather than a horror story.
-Part of this might actually be all on me because I feel that I’m a little too desensitized by the wide array of the more horrific and disturbing novels out there today.
+I’m always looking for a good horror book to read or a movie to watch, and while Campfire wasn’t everything I was hoping for, it was still a pretty good read.
+It was also listed under horror but it turned out to be more of a thriller or suspense.
+Part of this might actually be me because I’m a little too desensitized by the wide array of the more horrific and disturbing novels out there today.
 I think for people just getting into horror, or fancy a lighter version of horror will eat this book up.
 Perfect for the “Are You Afraid of the Dark” fans!
 However, I found it to be a little short on the horror aspect.

 “Campfire” revolves around a group of family and friends who end up going into the mountains for a week-long camping trip.
 Maddie, our main character lost her mother in a tragic and horrible accident five years before and struggles to move past that terrible day.
 Ever since that day, some of Maddie’s family and friends have made a vow that they would all take vacations together each year.
 This year, the summer before her brother goes off to college, the family decides on a camping trip.